Senexis/UnattendedWinstall/README.md

 # Unattended Windows Installation

+Adapted from [Memory’s Tech Tips’ Unattended Windows Installation](https://github.com/memstechtips/UnattendedWinstall), updated to suit me personal needs.

 ## Overview

 Microsoft allows you to add Answer Files (or Unattend files) to Windows ISO files, which can be used to modify Windows settings in the Windows Image (ISO) during the Windows Setup process.

-If you’ve ever used Rufus to create Windows installation media, and you saw options like “Remove Windows 11 Hardware Requirements” and “Disable Privacy Questions,” they achieve that by including an Answer file in the installation media.
+If you've ever used Rufus to create Windows installation media, and you saw options like "Remove Windows 11 Hardware Requirements" and "Disable Privacy Questions," they achieve that by including an Answer file in the installation media.

 More info on Answer files can be found here: [Microsoft Docs on Answer Files](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11)

-I have created an answer file that I use to automate and streamline my Windows installs, and that’s what I’m sharing here with you.
-The answer file works on both Windows 10 and Windows 11, and I’ve tested it on the Pro version of Windows 10 22H2 and Windows 11 23H2 without any issues.
+I have created an answer file that I use to automate and streamline my Windows installs, and that's what I'm sharing here with you.
+The answer file works on both Windows 10 and Windows 11, and I've tested it on the Pro version of Windows 10 22H2 and Windows 11 23H2 without any issues.
 I'm guessing it will also work on the Home versions of Windows, but you really should upgrade to Pro.

-My motivation for this project is to get an “LTSC-like” or even better experience on the Pro and Home versions of Windows 10 and 11 without having to worry about getting an LTSC License.
+My motivation for this project is to get an "LTSC-like" or even better experience on the Pro and Home versions of Windows 10 and 11 without having to worry about getting an LTSC License.

 The answer file also automates many parts of the Windows setup and saves me a ton of time because I don't have to run a bunch of programs and scripts every time I do a fresh install of Windows, it's already debloated and customized with my preferred settings.

 ## Why should I use an answer file?

-In my opinion, the best thing about an answer file is that it’s very safe.
+In my opinion, the best thing about an answer file is that it's very safe.

 1. You can see every single change it will make to the Windows Image by inspecting the answer file.
 2. You insert it on the Official Windows 10 or 11 ISO directly from Microsoft, no need to download ISO files from Unofficial sources.
 3. It's not dependent on any third party tools and is an Official Microsoft Feature used to make Mass Windows Deployments easier.

-## What does Memory's UnattendedWinstall answer file do?
+## What does an unattended Windows-installer answer file do?

 I've taken the time to add descriptions to almost all of the tweaks in the [autounattended.xml](https://github.com/Senexis/UnattendedWinstall/blob/main/autounattend.xml) answer file, and you can inspect it right here on GitHub.